Installing and configuring PostgreSQL on macOS (OSX)

 $ brew update

-- Install the
+1. Install the postgresql package.

 $ brew install postgresql